RohanHandore/Babylon-Assessment/README.md

 ## How It Works

-### Registration Flow
+### Registration Flow (Sign Up)
-- When a new user submits the form, the app attempts to log in first
-- If login fails (user not found), it automatically registers the user
+- Users click the "Sign Up" tab and fill in their Full Name, Email, and Password
+- The app validates all fields before submission
+- New user account is created in Firebase Authentication
 - User's full name is stored in both Firebase Auth (displayName) and Firestore
+- Upon successful registration, users are redirected to the home page

 ### Login Flow
-- Existing users can log in with their email and password
+- Users click the "Login" tab and enter their Email and Password
+- The app validates the credentials with Firebase
 - Upon successful authentication, users are redirected to the home page
+- If credentials are invalid, appropriate error messages are displayed

+### Google Sign-In
+- Users can click "Sign in with Google" button
+- A popup opens for Google authentication
+- User data is automatically saved to Firestore on first sign-in
+- Upon successful authentication, users are redirected to the home page

 ### Home Page
 - Displays a personalized greeting with the user's full name
 - Includes a logout button that signs out the user and redirects to the login page
+- Protected route - unauthenticated users are automatically redirected to login

 ## Project Structure